icrc/openmrs-module-fhir2extension/README.md

     GET /ws/fhir2/R4/Questionnaire

+## Custom Patient Translator Extension: Injecting Location in OpenMRS

+The `PatientTranslatorExtensionImpl` overrides the default `PatientTranslator` in OpenMRS to ensure that a location is injected into the user's context when transforming a `FHIR Patient` object into an `OpenMRS Patient`.

+In OpenMRS, a location is required to create a patient.
+This implementation extracts the location UUID from the `FHIR Patient` object (via a custom extension) and sets the user's context location accordingly.
+If the location is not already set in the context, the system resolves the location from the provided UUID and assigns it.

+This customization simplifies workflows by automatically ensuring the required location is available during patient creation.

 Building from Source
 --------------------
 You will need to have Java 1.8+ and Maven 2.x+ installed.
 Use the command 'mvn package' to